 So the coronavirus has hit your town, your school closed, but you are still expected to teach your students who can’t come to school.
-These online French activities will provide engaging lessons while your students are at home.
+These online French activities will provide engaging lessons while your students are learning remotely.

 If you want fully prepared 2 week online French lessons, click on the button below.
 For tons of ideas and a free online lesson, keep reading.